Half Dome, Yosemite National Park, California

 Cliffs of Moher, Ireland

-With breathtaking views of Aran Islands and Galway Bay, the Cliffs of Moher is one of Ireland’s most popular tourist attractions.
+With breathtaking views of the Aran Islands and Galway Bay, the Cliffs of Moher is one of Ireland’s most popular tourist attractions.
 However, it’s also one of the most dangerous, and one misstep at the edge could result in a 700-foot tumble into the Atlantic.
 The safest way to experience the awe-inspiring beauty of the cliffs is from the official path or one of three viewing platforms.
-Don’t miss these undiscovered gems of Ireland.
+Here are more epic vacation destinations for adrenaline junkies.